Welcome to Honors

 Application forms and further information may be obtained on this website, or from the Academic Counseling Center and the Honors Program Director’s office (IDC-311).

-The application deadline for admission to SBCC and the Honors Program each fall semester is in August.
+There is no application deadline for Honors, but if students want to be Honors students for fall, we ask that you apply a week before school begins.
 In order for a student’s application to be considered by the Honors Program Committee, English and Mathematics placement examination scores and all supporting materials must be on file at Admissions and Records.
 Placement examination dates and locations may be obtained from the Assessment Office.

 The Foundation for Santa Barbara City College provides a generous array of scholarships donated by individuals and businesses.
 These scholarships are broadly available to qualified incoming freshmen applying to the Honors Program and to all continuing students participating in the Honors Program.
 Recipients of Honors scholarships are required to remain in the Honors Program, in good standing, for the duration of their course of study at SBCC.
 For further information about scholarships available to Honors students and requirements, contact the Honors Program Director and/or the Financial Aid Office.